lambdagit101/juicebot/README.md

 # Credits
 This project is owned by lambdaguy101.
 Thanks to DavidJoacaRo for helping.
-Code was cleaned up and organized by Im_Verum.
+Code was cleaned up and organized by Im_Verum and AstroAntics.